Liberal Democrat frontbench team

 The Liberal Democrats are a political party in the United Kingdom.
-While in opposition, the Leader of the Liberal Democrats appoints a frontbench team of Members of Parliament (MPs), Peers, Members of the Scottish Parliament (MSPs) and Members of the Senedd (MSs), to speak for the party on different issues.
+While in opposition, the Leader of the Liberal Democrats appoints a frontbench team of members of Parliament (MPs), peers in the House of Lords, members of the Scottish Parliament (MSPs), and members of the Senedd (MSs) to speak for the party on different issues.
 Their areas of responsibility broadly corresponded to those of Government ministers.
 The frontbench team is divided into departmental sub-units, the principal ones being the economy, foreign policy, and home affairs.
 Sometimes the frontbench team consists of more than just the principal positions.